PPOLLabGhent/NB_Ranking/README.md

         docker build -t nb_ranking_slb .

- 3. Download InputData (and of OutputData) from xxx
+ 3. Download InputData (and of OutputData) from Bekaert, Sarah-Lee (2025), “NB_Ranking”, Mendeley Data, V1, doi: 10.17632/8tyskd7cmg.1

  4. Mount InputData (and of OutputData) to Docker container